kevhwa/encrypted-email-system/README.md

 ```
 $ make install-with-security DEST=tree
 ```
+Running this command will leave you in the server sandbox.
+You can exit simply by typing `exit`, but you'll need sudo to re-enter.

-**Please make sure that the tree specified does not already exist.** If it does:
+**Please make sure that the tree specified does not already exist.** If it does, please run:
 ```
 $ sudo rm -rf tree
 ```